david125tran/AWS_Bedrock_LLM/README.md

 # 🐿️ Squirrel Census Analysis with AWS Bedrock + Claude 3.5

 This project uses **AWS Bedrock** and **Anthropic Claude 3.5 Sonnet** to perform natural language analysis on urban wildlife data — specifically, the 2018 Central Park Squirrel Census 🏙️🌳.
-It leverages large language models (LLMs) to generate engaging, narrative-style insights from structured observational data.
+It leverages a large language model (LLM) to generate engaging, narrative-style insights from structured observational data.
+I chose a random & simple dataset to play around with proof of concept with the LLM to build a simple project.
+My intent is to build a more sophisticated project with real world utility later.
+But I wanted to start simple.

 ## 🚀 Highlights